evansshortstorygit/CodingIsSerious/Part3.md

 "That's more cliche than this memory," J responded as he picked up another book.
 He read a page to himself.  *Sunset added.
 Perfect beach.
 Commit 8f71642.
 What the heck?*

 Craig backtracked, made a different turn, then ran to cut J's path.
-The two collided spectacularly, and the force of it knocked J over.
+The two collided spectacularly, and the collision knocked J to the ground with incredible force.
 The watch flew out of his hand and the glass nearly shattered.

 "That was close," said Craig, as he picked it up.
 Everything, books and bookshelves, ceiling and all, suddenly went to paper white.
 All that remained was those two, in the infinite empty canvas, like a blank sheet of paper that stretched endlessly before them.